 Teachers know best

 Teachers don’t simply give assignments to their students out of boredom or malice, most tasks are usually specially selected to help enhance the lessons taught in class.
 This is basically the same as revision since students get at least two cracks at the academic materials.
+Weekly Essay can deal with homework of any difficulty.
 As a student, you would be pretty safe relying on your teachers for guidance when deciding what areas to focus on, many teachers provide this advice through the choice of topics they select for assignments.

 While in school, its quite easy to blend into the class and hide behind high performing students.
 This makes it quite easy for students who know absolutely nothing, to remain undiscovered as the years progress.
 By giving students tasks to complete on their own, while away from school, teachers provide a reliable avenue of assessing a student’s knowledge.
 Parents can make use of this too, by observing their child's performance, they can acquire information that will inform them of their child’ academic needs.